dparrini/cpp-fortranformat/README.md

 - There is no check against malformed format string
 - Does not handle `-0.0` as expected.
-- Doesn't support escaping quotes by repeating it, such as `''` or `""`, within `nH`.
+- Does not support escaping quotes by repeating it, such as `''` or `""`, within `nH`.
-- Doesn't escape single quotation marks `'` within double quotation marks strings and vice-versa.
+- Does not escape single quotation marks `'` within double quotation marks strings and vice-versa.
 - No error is thrown when `w=0`.
 - No default values for omitted `w` and `d`.